 She is the author of more than a dozen books published by National Geographic Kids, including the award-winning Myths Busted!.
 She has also studied Ebola and SARS outbreaks for David Quammen’s award-winning book Spillover, fact-checked the capital of Kyrgyzstan and other countries for the National Geographic Bee, fact-checked feature articles and departments for National Geographic magazine, and edited Science News and Science News for Students.

-Emily feels very lucky to live and work in Seattle, where in addition to writing, she enjoys jogging, yoga, gardening, bird-watching, mushroom foraging, exploring by bike, and all things weird.
+Emily feels lucky to live and work in Seattle, with its many opportunities to enjoy the outdoors and all things odd.
 She serves on the board of Seattle Audubon.